Welcome to the project.

 I have trained in Sensorimotor Psychotherapy as well as assisted training others in this modality.
 Sensorimotor Psychotherapy uses neuroscience, attachment theory, and mindfulness-based practices to address how trauma affects the mind and body.
 It’s a very gentle approach to the treatment of trauma that takes into consideration the whole person.

-I received my Phd from Stanford University, where I was enrolled in an interdisciplinary program based in the School of Education.
+I received my PhD from Stanford University, where I was enrolled in an interdisciplinary program based in the School of Education.
 I specialized in philosophy of education and symbolic systems, and studied the interrelationship between internal psychological states and external social conditions.
-I continue to use this lens in my research.
-However, this influence shows up more in the book I am writing where I examine the role society plays in how we make sense of our sexual abuse histories and thus also influences how we recover.

-No matter how good the website, recovery from sexual abuse requires the support of people trained in the treatment of trauma.
-I encourage every woman with a history of sexual abuse to seek professional support throughout their recovery journey, even if help is difficult to find and a significant financial and time investment.
+No matter how good the website, recovery from sexual trauma requires the support of people trained in the treatment of trauma.
+I encourage every woman with a history of sexual trauma to seek professional support throughout her recovery journey, even if help is difficult to find and a significant financial and time investment.
 Trust me, you deserve it!